Incenteev/LogSafeCheddarGetterBundle/Resources/doc/index.md

 ));
 ```

-Add LogsafeCheddarGetterBundle to your application kernel
+Add LogSafeCheddarGetterBundle to your application kernel
 ---------------------------------------------------------

 ```php